How to Start Over in Life: A Guide to Beginning Again

 When You Feel Like Giving Up

 Starting over is exhausting.
 There will be moments you want to quit.
-When that happens:
+When they come:

 Remember how far you have come.
 You are not where you were.
 Progress has happened, even if it is hard to see.

 Remember why you are doing this.
 What are you building toward?
-Who are you building for?
 Let purpose fuel perseverance.

 Remember who is with you.
-You are not alone.
-God is in this with you.
-He has not abandoned you.
+You are not alone in the rubble.

 Take a break if you need to.
 Rest is not quitting.
-Sometimes you need to stop, breathe, and recover before you can keep building.
+Sometimes you have to stop, breathe, and recover before you can keep building.

 Ask for help.
-If you are overwhelmed, reach out.
-Find a counselor, a mentor, a pastor, a support group, a trusted friend.
-Isolation makes rebuilding harder.
-Community makes it possible.
+If you are overwhelmed, reach out — a counselor, a mentor, a pastor, a support group, a trusted friend.
+Isolation makes rebuilding harder; community makes it possible.
+If you are carrying persistent hopelessness or thoughts of self-harm, please don't sit with it alone — talk to a pastor or a licensed counselor, and know that the 988 Suicide & Crisis Lifeline is free, confidential, and available 24/7 by call or text.

 What the Bible Says About Starting Over